Sgiacobe/CYBER440-FinalProject/MemoryAnalysis.md

 - svchost.exe: More than normal
 - hMailServer.ex: Mail server?
-- ismserv.exe: What's this?
+- ismserv.exe: What's this? **Microsoft Server Intersite Messaging - needed for PC to work properly**
-- dns.exe: DNS server?
+- dns.exe: DNS server? **file.net says it to be a trustworthy file from Microsoft.
+It uses ports to connect to/from a LAN or the internet**

 ---